 Once your condition has stabilized and is not expected to improve further, your doctor will assess whether you have a permanent disability.
 If your injury has left you permanently and totally disabled, you can receive permanent total disability benefits.
 These benefits are available only for the most serious injuries and when a worker is unable to hold any type of gainful employment.

 The amount of the monthly benefit depends on the employee’s pre-injury earnings.
-For many workers, the benefit will be either two-thirds of their actual monthly wages or two-thirds of the statewide average monthly wage ($2,455.68 for the first quarter of 2017).
+For many workers, the benefit will be either two-thirds of their actual monthly wages or two-thirds of the statewide average monthly wage ($2,499.01 for the second quarter of 2017).
 These benefits will be paid for an initial period of 80 months.
 After that, the worker will need to apply for a yearly extension if he or she is still unable to work.

 The child of an employee who is permanently and totally disabled may also receive $250 per month until the age of 21, or until the age of 25 if attending college.